duffyevan/procjamproject/README.md

 # \#PROCJAM

 Check out ProcJam [here](http://www.procjam.com/)

+[Here](https://imgur.com/isLEbxt) is a link to a GIF of the program working as of Thursday!

+---

 This is a project I'm doing for my "AI For Games" class at WPI.
 Here's what I plan to do in the order I plan to do it

 ## Plan:

 Make a procedural medieval map generator.

 1. Place castles around the map
 2. Partition territories off using a Voronoi Diagram
 3. Add a terrain generation system (height map or something) and make the territory partitioner take terrain into consideration